jbergknoff/Dockerfiler/README.md

 docker push myuser/terraform:0.12.28
 ```

-The image/tag already in the registry is left alone.
-Only the new tags gets built and pushed.
+The `myuser/terraform:0.12.27` tag already in the registry is left alone.
+Only the new tags get built and pushed.

 This output is a list of commands which is not executed.
 Think of it as a dry run.
 If we actually want to execute these steps, we would pipe that output to a shell where we have credentials to do the `docker push`.